 Do some Tasting at the Barossa Valley Cheese Co

 While you are there, check out the information about a custom-made cheese wheel cake.
-These are apparently becoming popular even for weddings!
-Definitely an interesting alternative for cheese-lovers.
+These are becoming popular even for weddings!
+An interesting alternative for cheese lovers.

 Do some Craft Beer Tasting

-While wine might be the most common drink made here in the Barossa, there are also a few local craft beer makers popping up in the area too.
+While wine might be the most common drink made here in the Barossa, there are also a few local craft beer makers popping up in the area.
 Here are some worth checking out

 - Greenock Brewers, Greenock